kurmanba/DataProcessingForFourierOpticalPolarimter/readme.md

-sketch of readme nowhere ready to be understandable yet
+sketch of readme

+nowhere ready to be understandable yet

 #**Optical Polarimetry**

-Following  Project is an attempt to analyse optical microscope with compensator (rotating wave pallets)
+In this project analysis of optical microscope with compensator (rotating wave plates) could be found.
+Multivariate model of the optical microscope was realized using Mueller calculus.
+Inverse solution to the model represents optical properties of the sample.

 ##**Contents**

-`Muller Standard Elements`
+`Mueller Calculations`

-In this section muller matrix for standard elements like `Wavepallet`, `Linear Polarizer` and operators like `Rotation` and numerical operations like `computing transfer matrix` for stoke vector could be found.
+In this section Mueller matrix for standard elements like `Wavepallet`, `Linear Polarizer` and operators like `Rotation` and numerical operations like `computing transfer matrix` for stoke vector could be found.
+Digital model of the setup could be changed to add additional manipulations to the signal.

 `Interpolation Methods`